Bundook

 The landscape is predominantly made up of cattle grazing properties, with state forest and timbered ridgelines forming the backdrop to the farming valleys.
 Residents rely on Gloucester as the nearest service town, which offers schools, a hospital, shops, and community facilities, while the larger city of Taree on the Mid North Coast provides a broader range of services approximately 80 kilometres to the north-east.
 Bundook's remote character and scenic valley setting attract those who value space, privacy, and a working connection to the land.

-Bundook falls under postcode 2422 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Upper Hunter electorate.
+Bundook falls under postcode 2422 and is governed by the Mid-Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyne, while state elections fall under the Upper Hunter electorate.

 📍 Location